 Heinabergslón Glacier Lagoon is an example of nature's splendor and is extremely picturesque as well.
 It is among the less explored and hidden glaciers of Iceland that is covered by diamond-shaped icebergs.
 The water is extremely calm and fit for kayaking, a pacifying activity to observe the glacier up close.

 Heinabergslón Glacier is brimming with campsites and hotels and offers exquisite local cuisine.
-Camping Höfn offers insights into the camp life and provides cleaning, cooking facilities along with free Wi-Fi, so that you can share your experience on your social media handles instantly.
+Camping Höfn offers insights into camp life and provides cleaning, and cooking facilities along with free Wi-Fi, so that you can share your experience on your social media handles instantly.
 If you cannot find a spot in Camping Höfn, Skatefall Camping is another spacious option for the campers.
-There are no reservation facilities, so it is on a first come, first serve basis.
+There are no reservation facilities, so it is on a first-come, first serve basis.

 Langjokull Glacier is among the largest glaciers and is the pride of Iceland.
 The glacier is located in the southern part of Iceland and is very close to a volcanic site.
 Despite that, you can easily tour the glacier with an adept guide by your side.
 Explore the thick ice of Langjokull Glacier as well as facilities for hiking and skiing.
 You will be amazed by the pristine white ice deposits and the tranquil atmosphere.

 The ice cave tour is also the specialty of Langjokull Glacier as the thick ice caves are high enough to walk inside them.
 Camping is another recommended activity to do near the glacier as Geysir camping ground offers all the luxurious amenities at your disposal.
+Snowmobiling on the Langjokull Glacier is an adventure you don’t want to miss out on.
 The area is also full of restaurants and cafes to grab a quick bite or a hearty meal while traveling.

 Myrdalsjokull Glacier hides Iceland's most powerful volcano.
 Katla is located under the glacier.
 A volcano sounds like a very dangerous place to be, especially for your vacation, but don't fret.
 Katla, like every volcano, is closely observed and follows a periodic pattern of eruption.
 It is very much safe to visit the Myrdalsjokull Glacier and enjoy its vivid natural landscape that is mostly covered with ice.